InternLM/MindSearch/README.md

 - `--lang`: language of the model, `en` for English and `zh` for Chinese.
 - `--model_format`: format of the model.
-  `internlm_server` for InternLM2.5-7b-chat with local server.
-(For InternLM2.5-7b-chat, its performance in English is not as good as in Chinese.)
+  - `internlm_server` for InternLM2.5-7b-chat with local server.
+(InternLM2.5-7b-chat has been better optimized for Chinese.)
-  `gpt4` for GPT4.
+  - `gpt4` for GPT4.
     if you want to use other models, please modify [models](./mindsearch/agent/models.py)

 ### Step3: Setup MindSearch Frontend

-Providing following frontend interfaces:
+Providing following frontend interfaces,

 - React